jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 >A Prototype Registry is a registry of objects.
 It’s not a registry of classes.
 That means that the same class can be represented as different registered objects that vary in behavior based upon distinguishing attributes or their configuration.

 ## Additional Musings
-What follows is a thought experiment rather than a fleshed out design and implementation, but it highlights where this design naturally leads.
+What follows is a thought experiment rather than a fleshed-out design and implementation, but it highlights where this design naturally leads.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/de/PolygonsSet_EN.svg/960px-PolygonsSet_EN.svg.png?20250917193057" alt="Polygons" title="Image Source: https://commons.wikimedia.org/wiki/File:PolygonsSet_EN.svg" width = "40%" align="right" style="padding: 35px;">